 Cuphea lanceolata ‘Purple Passion’

 Cuphea lanceolata W.T.
-Aiton is the correct and accepted scientific name for this species of Cuphea.
+Aiton is the accepted scientific name for this species of Cuphea.
 It was first described by William Townsend Aiton in 1811 in Hortus Kewensis, or a Catalogue of the Plants Cultivated in the Royal Botanic Garden at Kew.
 London.

 The flowers are small and taking good photos was kind of difficult.

 I really enjoyed growing this very interesting plant for many reasons.
 Their deep purple flower color, for one, but also because they were just plain strange.
 If you want a neat and tidy plant that does what you want it to, then they are not for you.
 I tried staking them when they were young because they kept falling over.
 Then I realized that was what they wanted, so I let them have their way.
 I find that when you let some plants do as they please they will be happy and show you their best.
 That is the Cuphea lanceolata ‘Purple Passion’.
 They will sprawl among the other plants and add their nice purple flowers among them and are very happy that way.
-Really does remind you of a mouse sticking it’s head out, or maybe a fairy watching you.